This Week’s Events:

 Sun., Dec.
 3---Men’s Water Polo---UCSD at NCAA Championships---TBD

-MEN’S WATER POLO FACES CAL IN NCAA OPENER SATURDAY
+MEN’S WATER POLO FACES

 The fifth-ranked and third-seeded Men’s Water Polo team will take on second-ranked and second-seeded UC Berkeley in Saturday’s NCAA Championship semi-final at Loyola Marymount’s Burns Recreation & Aquatics Center ...Game time is 2:00 PM and the UCSD-Cal match-up will follow the other semi-final contest pitting top-seeded USC and Eastern representative Navy...The two winners will face off Sunday at 2:00 PM for the national championship with the third place game slated for noon.